Section Five

 (Re)Defining Multi-Cultural Assessment and Intervention

-Let’s start by making sure we all mean the same thing, when we say “multi-cultural assessment” or “multi-cultural intervention.”
+Before we move into discussing individual assessment and treatment methods for individual clients, let’s make sure (again) that we all mean the same thing, when we say “multi-cultural assessment” or “multi-cultural intervention.”

-Remember, as we have said repeatedly, that every person and every group exists somewhere along the full range of many continua, in ways that intersect and interact dynamically.
-Some of your clients might initially seem to differ from you less than others do, or might seem to differ from you on fewer continua, but none of your clients, I guarantee it, none of them, are the same as you.
-And, equally importantly, none of your clients, none of them, I guarantee it, are so different from you that you have to label them as “other,” abandon everything you might otherwise have done as a clinician, and use special different or difficult techniques as you work with them.
+Some of our clients might initially seem to differ from us more or less than others do, yes.
+But none of your clients are the same as you, and none of your clients are so different from you that you have to label them as “other,” abandon everything you might otherwise have done as a clinician, and use special different or difficult techniques as you work with them.

-You do not have a “regular” client at 10:00 and then separately have a “multi-cultural” or “cuturally diverse” client at 11:00.
+You do not have a “regular” client at 10:00 and then separately have a. “cuturally diverse” client at 11:00.

 Is that what you meant by “multi-cultural assessment and intervention”?